 More specifically to a lazily evaluated language such as Haskell, strictness annotations can be added, where delaying evaluation is not necessary thus avoid unnecessary thunking of computations.
-This is achieved in a number of ways e.g. using the pseq primitive, the strict function application (\$) or strictness annotation (!) from the BangPatterns extension.
+This is achieved in a number of ways e.g. using the pseq primitive, strict application function (\$!) or strict annotation (!) from the BangPatterns extension.